 I much prefer sweet potatoes when available.
 Brown rice can be found only occasionally.
 Oatmeal and shredded wheat are good grain breakfast items.

-Other than that, almost no carbohydrates are whole food in restaurants.
+Other than that, almost no carbohydrates served in restaurants are whole foods.
 Corn is whole grain all the time, so polenta, corn-on-the-cob and corn muffins may be a good compromise option.

 Restaurant Chains Use Pre-Cooked Meats

 These products are already cooked, marked with grill color, seasoned and sealed to marinate in their own juicy bag of chemicals in a central commissary.